Automattic/wp-calypso/client/lib/performance-tracking/README.md

 	);
 }
 ```

-This hook will check the status of the feature flag `rum-tracking/logstash`.
-If disabled, it is a noop.

 It will also get the current section name from the Redux store and use it as the `id` of the performance tracker report to stop.